 What’s interesting about these pulls is that unlike most options available for a traditional or transitional kitchen, these feature a more contemporary design.

 Instead of a cup, recessed, or flatware design, these pulls use the more contemporary t-bar pulls, albeit with a brass and gold finish.
-In a dark-tone kitchen, say with navy cabinets, the brass and gold finish stands out, adding a luxurious touch to the cabinetry.
+The brass and gold finish stands out in a dark-tone kitchen, say with navy cabinets, adding a luxurious touch to the cabinetry.

-What makes these pulls even more desirable is the fact that they can easily adapt to different color palettes and styles, thus making it easier for you to update the cabinet designs later if you want to.
+What makes these pulls even more desirable is that they can easily adapt to different color palettes and styles, making it easier to update the cabinet designs later.

 37. Black and White Combo

-Nothing beats the classic black and white combo.
-It’s the fastest and easiest way to get stunning kitchen cabinet hardware that also stands the test of time and functionality.
+Nothing beats the classic black-and-white combo.
+It’s the fastest and easiest way to get stunning kitchen cabinet hardware that also stands the test of time and is functional.

-The black and white combo can be used in not only a traditional kitchen but also a contemporary one, with a nice mix of matte black and white.
-But as far as the traditional kitchen is concerned, the black and white combo adds a retro feel and authenticity to the entire kitchen design.
+The black-and-white combo can be used in both a traditional and a contemporary kitchen, with a nice mix of matte black and white.
+But as far as the traditional kitchen is concerned, the black-and-white combo adds a retro feel and authenticity to the entire kitchen design.

-You can alternatively add industrial lighting, paired with lean, black bars that complement the black, arch cabinet pulls on the pure white cabinets.
-This creates an authentic traditional kitchen, albeit with a modern touch to it.
+You can alternatively add industrial lighting paired with lean, black bars that complement the black arch cabinet pulls on the pure white cabinets.
+This creates an authentic traditional kitchen, albeit with a modern touch.

 38. T-bar Style Pulls

-If you’re looking for something suiting a colonial style kitchen cabinet door, then the T-bar style pulls are what you’re looking for.
-These pulls feature decorative ends that are associated with the colonial era kitchen cabinet door pulls.
+If you’re looking for something suitable for a colonial-style kitchen cabinet door, then the T-bar-style pulls are what you’re looking for.
+These pulls feature decorative ends associated with the colonial-era kitchen cabinet door pulls.

 If you’re going for darker tones, a bronze finish on the T-bar is bound to look stunning.
-Specifically, you can incorporate these pulls in a large farmhouse kitchen, with huge cabinet doors that will fit the long bars nicely.
+Specifically, you can incorporate these pulls in a large farmhouse kitchen with huge cabinet doors that fit the long bars nicely.

 You can also experiment with simple knobs in the same brass finish for the drawers on top of the cabinetry.
-This will add variety to your hardware design, which will make the kitchen cabinets look even more gorgeous.
+This will add variety to your hardware design, making the kitchen cabinets look even more gorgeous.

 Yes, many homeowners and kitchen design experts hate laminate.
 But hear us out.
 High definition laminate can be a great design option for your kitchen countertops.